-Pupils will be responsible for:
+Children will be responsible for:

-- Their own behaviour both inside school and out in the wider community. - · Reporting any unacceptable behaviour to a member of staff.
+• Their own behaviour both inside school and out in the wider community.

+- Upholding the school behaviour policy, contributing to the school culture. - Reporting any unacceptable behaviour to a member of staff. - Reflecting on their own behaviour.